Futtawuh/EnderCNC/Ender3CNC/readme.md

-# Ender 3 PRO based CNC (Soon TM)
+# Ender 3 PRO based CNC (Soon TM test building starting late May early June, CAD release shortly after)

+Check out the ["Build guide"](https://github.com/Futtawuh/EnderCNCs/blob/main/Ender3CNC/Manual.md) (not finished)

-- reusing as much as possible from the Ender 3 PRO down to the screws.
+- Reusing as much as possible from the Ender 3 PRO down to the screws.
-- cheaper BOM than the original EnderCNC.
+- Cheaper BOM than the original EnderCNC.
 BOM is mostly just some screws, 2x linear rails for Z and m3/m5 tnuts.
+- Easy to scale up or down to any size if not using Ender 3 Pro frame.

 ### reusing:
 * Frame